Theseus-Syllogism/nocohcr/README.md

 ![Builder](screenshots/site-editor.png)

-A Code view is available for editing the underlying HTML/CSS directly.
+🖥 Code view is available for editing the underlying HTML/CSS directly.
 JavaScript is stripped at publish and blocked by CSP, so published sites are static HTML/CSS only.

 ![Studio](screenshots/studio.png)